-Year 10 students have access to a VCE LOTE subject (either Italian or Japanese).
+Year 10 students have access to a VCE Languages subject (either Italian or Japanese).

-LOTE is sequential, a student cannot undertake Year 12 Italian or Japanese without having done Year 11.
+The study of Languages is sequential, a student cannot undertake Year 12 Italian or Japanese without having done Year 11.

-Be aware that enrolment into VCE LOTE subjects may be determined by teacher recommendations that are based primarily on performance and effort in Year 9 LOTE and the appropriate Year 10 LOTE subject.
+Be aware that enrolment into VCE Languages subjects may be determined by teacher recommendations that are based primarily on performance and effort in Year 9 Languages and the appropriate Year 10 Languages subject.